south-bend-code-works/intro-to-web-dev/lessons/module1/pp-quidditch.md

 ### 1. Create a new project

 * First, on your desktop, right-click and create a New Folder.
 Name it `quidditch-cup`.
-* Open VS Code.
-In the toolbar at the top, under File, click New File.
+* Open your new folder in VS Code.
+* In the toolbar at the top, under File, click New File.
 Save the file as `index.html`.
 * Copy and paste the following starter code into your index.html file in VS Code:

 ```